Gayatrimurali/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/Onboard-Windows-Servers-to-Azure-Arc.md

 # Lab 01: Onboard Windows Servers to Azure Arc

+## Overview

-In this HOL you will use Azure Migrate: Discovery and assessment tool that describes how to onboard on-premises Hyper-V VMs to Azure Arc for Azure Management.
+In this lab, you will use Azure Migrate: Discovery and assessment tool that describes how to onboard on-premises Hyper-V VMs to Azure Arc for Azure Management.

 Azure Arc allows you to manage your hybrid IT estate with a single pane of glass by extending the Azure management experience to your on-premises servers that are not ideal candidates for migration.

+## Lab Objectives

+- Task 1: Onboard On-prem servers to Azure Arc-enabled server

-### Task 1: Onboard On-prem servers to Azure Arc-enabled server.
+### Task 1: Onboard On-prem servers to Azure Arc-enabled server

 In this exercise, you will deploy and configure the Azure Connected Machine agent on a Windows machine hosted outside of Azure, to ensure that it can be managed through Azure Arc-enabled servers.

 1. If you are not logged in already, click on the Azure portal shortcut that is available on the desktop and log in with below Azure credentials.

     * Azure Username/Email: <inject key="AzureAdUserEmail"></inject>
     * Azure Password: <inject key="AzureAdUserPassword"></inject>